On the legality of IAB consent banners

 In light of the above-mentioned considerations, the Litigation Chamber considers that the legitimate interest of the participating organizations cannot be considered as an adequate legal basis for processing activities carried out according to the OpenRTB protocol, in accordance with user preferences and choices entered under the TCF.

-Sirdata's analysis now: this judgment does not apply to TCF as a whole, but only to processing operations linked to RTB.
-For example, this does not concern the profiling carried out by Sirdata via its "Cookieless" offer, which takes place upstream of RTB exchanges, and does not result in the sharing of identifiers and audience segments with advertising partners.
-And therefore CMP Sirdata can continue to offer its partners legitimate interest as a legal basis for processing.
+Now Sirdata's analysis: this judgment does not apply to the TCF as a whole, but only to processing operations linked to RTB.
+For example, it does not concern the profiling carried out by Sirdata via its "Cookieless" offering, which takes place upstream of RTB exchanges and does not result in the sharing of identifiers and audience segments with advertising partners.
+And so the Sirdata CMP can continue to offer its partners legitimate interest as a legal basis for processing.

 We can note here that without even talking about RTB, legitimate interest already does not pass the legitimacy test.
 To learn more, you can read the paper by Célestin Matte, Cristiana Santos and Nataliia Bielova, "Purposes in IAB Europe's TCF: which legal basis and how are they used by advertisers?".
-This studies each purpose, independently of any processing linked to RTB, but the conclusion remains the same for legitimate interest, this legal basis does not hold:
+It studies each purpose independently of any processing linked to RTB, but the conclusion remains the same for legitimate interest: this legal basis does not hold up:

-The new version of the TCF better details the purposes, but the legitimate interest would still not be valid.
+The new version of the TCF describes the purposes better, but legitimate interest would still not be valid.

-Even if this paper is very solid, Sirdata will be able to argue that a legal decision on the validity of legitimate interest via the TCF, outside the OpenRTB protocol, is missing.
-The TCF is certainly linked to the OpenRTB protocol as indicated in the APD:
+Even though this paper is very solid, Sirdata will be able to argue that a legal ruling on the validity of legitimate interest via the TCF, outside the OpenRTB protocol, is missing.
+The TCF is certainly linked to the OpenRTB protocol, as the APD notes:

 The Litigation Chamber notes that the defendant's argument cannot be followed, given that the defendant indicates several times in its conclusions that the raison d'être of the TCF is precisely to bring the processing of personal data based on the OpenRTB protocol, among others, into compliance with the applicable regulations, including the GDPR and the ePrivacy directive.
 Although the Litigation Chamber understands that the TCF can also be used by publishers for other applications, in collaboration or not with the CMPs, it is also certain that the TCF was never designed to be an autonomous and independent ecosystem.
 (368)

-But TCF is also used outside of OpenRTB, an argument that Sirdata can bring forward to maintain the legal basis "legitimate interest" in its CMP.
-With therefore its own example: in the absence of consent, the use of legitimate interest for targeted advertising based on the IP address, technically outside RTB (upstream of it).
+But the TCF is also used outside of OpenRTB, an argument Sirdata can put forward to maintain the "legitimate interest" legal basis in its CMP.
+With its own example, then: in the absence of consent, the use of legitimate interest for targeted advertising based on the IP address, technically outside RTB (upstream of it).

 Consent as a legal basis for the capture, dissemination and processing of personal data by adtech companies?

-We have seen previously that legitimate interest is not a valid legal basis for the processing of personal data in OpenRTB as facilitated by the TCF, especially for processing relating to targeted advertising.
+We saw earlier that legitimate interest is not a valid legal basis for the processing of personal data in OpenRTB as facilitated by the TCF, especially for processing relating to targeted advertising.
 The APD also details why consent is not a valid legal basis for processing personal data.

 Sirdata's argument for escaping this decision is then as follows (whether for legitimate interest or for consent).
-As part of its cooperative, the CMP Sirdata goes further than the TCF when it is implemented at a minimum, with in particular better prioritization of data, better information and above all a limitation of the number of partners.
+As part of its cooperative, the Sirdata CMP goes further than a bare-minimum TCF implementation, with, in particular, better prioritization of data, better information and, above all, a cap on the number of partners.

 Sirdata is, however, perfectly aware that the TCF was never intended to guarantee compliance with the GDPR on its own.
 Sirdata CMP therefore implements this standard like others, and also provides additional measures and specific rules allowing compliance with local and regional regulations well beyond what the TCF requires.